XLechter/SDT/README.md

 For Compleiont3D:
 You can directly download the tranining files from Compleiont3D benchmark.
 Run `sh run.sh` and set `dataset` to `Completion3D`.

+## [Acknowledgement]
+Our codes are partly from [VRCNET](https://github.com/paul007pl/VRCNet).
+We sincerely thank for their contribution.